bitclouthunt/deso.js/README.md

 # bitclout-sdk

-This SDK is meant to help
+This SDK is to help interact with BitClout APIs

 ## Getting Started